Lima: Climate

 During winter, June through October, the weather is dramatically different.
 Grey skies, breezy conditions, higher humidity, and cooler temperatures prevail.
 Long 10 to 15-day stretches of dark overcast skies are common.
 Persistent morning drizzle (garúa) frequently occurs from June through September, coating the streets with a thin layer of water that generally dries up by early afternoon.
 Winter temperatures vary little between day and night.
 They range from lows of 14 to 16 °C and highs of 16 to 19 °C, rarely exceeding 20 °C except in the easternmost districts.

 Relative humidity is always very high, particularly in the mornings.
 High humidity produces brief morning fog in the early summer and a usually persistent low cloud deck during the winter (generally develops in late May and persists until mid-November or even early December).
 The predominantly onshore flow makes the Lima area one of the cloudiest among the entire Peruvian coast.
 Lima has only 1284 hours of sunshine a year, 27.9 hours in August and 183 hours in April, which is exceptionally little for its latitude.
 By comparison, London has an average of 1653 hours, and Moscow 1731.
-Winter cloudiness prompts locals to seek sunshine in Andean valleys above 500 m above sea level.
+Winter cloudiness prompts locals to seek sunshine in Andean valleys 500 m above sea level.

 While relative humidity is high, rainfall is very low due to strong atmospheric stability.
 The low rainfall impacts the city's water supply, which originates from wells and from rivers that flow from the Andes.
 Inland districts receive anywhere between 10 and 60 mm of rainfall per year, which accumulates mainly during the winter.
 Coastal districts receive only 10 to 30 mm.
 As previously mentioned, winter precipitation occurs as persistent morning drizzle.
 These are locally called 'garúa', 'llovizna' or 'camanchacas'.
 On the other hand, summer rain is infrequent and occurs in the form of isolated light and brief showers.
 These generally occur during afternoons and evenings when leftovers from Andean storms arrive from the east.
 The lack of heavy rainfall arises from high atmospheric stability caused, in turn, by the combination of cool waters from semi-permanent coastal upwelling and the presence of the cold Humboldt Current and warm air aloft associated with the South Pacific anticyclone.

 Lima's climate (like most of coastal Peru) gets severely disrupted in El Niño events.
 Coastal waters usually average around 17–19 °C, but can get much warmer (as in 1998 when the water reached 26 °C).
 Air temperatures rise accordingly.